Stackclash/5e-vault/1. DM Stuff/Session Journals/Curse of Strahd/New Session.md

 - The party finds [[Redgrave]]/Godfry Gwilym's grave
 - [[Marin]] digs up [[Redgrave|Redgrave's]] grave and finds a silver dragon made from silver wire
 - [[Redgrave]] has a flashback when he touched the silver dragon.
 He had a vision of a really good friend (Emeric).
 Emeric was leaving to investigate a danger which turned out to be Eludrax, [[Redgrave|Redgrave's]] creator.
 Godfrey followed his friend and eventually battles Eludrax.
+- The party travels farther south and ends up in the ruined town Berez.
+There they see ghosts of long dead villagers who pay no attention to them.
+- They meet the